 Performance Obligations.

 a) With respect to Part 1, Seller shall deliver the Contract Quantity of Firm Energy, or cause the Contract Quantity of Firm Energy to be delivered, and Buyer shall receive the Contract Quantity of Firm Energy, or cause the Contract Quantity of Firm Energy to be received, at the Delivery Point throughout the Delivery Term.
-Such Firm Energy shall be scheduled by Seller prior to 12.00 p.m.
+Such Firm Energy shall be scheduled by Seller prior to 12:00 p.m.
 EPT on the Business Day prior to the delivery day.
 Seller shall be responsible for any costs or charges imposed on or associated with the delivery of the Contract Quantity, including, without limitation, control area services, inadvertent energy flows, transmission losses and loss charges relating to the transmission of the Contract Quantity, up to the Delivery Point.
 Buyer shall be responsible for any costs or charges imposed on or associated with the Contract Quantity, including, without limitation, control area services, inadvertent energy flows, transmission losses and loss charges relating to the transmission of the Contract Quantity, at and from the Delivery Point.
 Title to and risk of loss related to the Contract Quantity shall transfer from Seller to Buyer at the Delivery Point.
 Seller and Buyer shall each indemnify, defend and hold harmless the other Party from any Claims arising from any act or incident occurring when title to the Energy is vested in the indemnifying Party.

 b) With respect to Part 2;

 Terms of Delivery.
 Buyer or Buyer’s transporter shall supply unit trains, trucks vessels or barges compatible with Seller’s loading facilities at each Source.
-Seller shall arrange to have the loading facilities at each Delivery Point available for making such deliveries and shall cause unit trains, trucks vessels or barges to be loaded in accordance with the relevant loading requirements for each Transaction and prior to the time after which demurrage shall be payable by Buyer or Buyer’s transporter.
+Seller shall arrange to have the loading facilities at each Delivery Point available for making such deliveries and shall cause unit trains, trucks vessels or barges to be loaded in accordance with the relevant loading requirements for the Transaction and prior to the time after which demurrage shall be payable by Buyer or Buyer’s transporter.

 Unit Train or Truck Weighing.
 Shipments delivered into unit trains or trucks shall be weighed at Seller’s expense by means of a certified batch weigh system or certified track or truck scale or official railroad weights, and the weights determined thereby will be the basis on which invoices will be rendered and payments made hereunder.